Khlaudyn/khlaudyn-Altschool/README.md

-Hello there; welcome 👋🏾
+Hello there 👋🏾

 AltSchool Badge Website Badge Linkedin Badge Twitter Badge

-I'm a Software Engineering Stundent in Altschool, aspiring Data Analyst as well.
-I'm passionate about sharing knowledge, documentation and building useful open-source projects, speak at some meetups/conferences...
+I'm a Software Engineering Stundent at Altschool Africa, aspiring Data Analyst as well.

 Here's a quick summary about me: